porterbmoody/balmingilead/content/posts/The Restored Gospel of Jesus Christ.md

 > 7 Surely the Lord God will do nothing, until he revealeth his secret unto his servants the prophets.

 From the beginning, God has called prophets to teach His children.
 Adam, Enoch, Noah, Abraham, Moses, served as prophets to teach Heavenly Father's gospel.
 In the meridian of time, Heavenly Father's son, Jesus Christ came to earth and taught the gospel.
 He also did many other things.
-He perform miracles, ordained apostles and established his church.
+He performed miracles, ordained apostles and established his church.
 He taught truth and wisdom.
-He lived an entire life with man and eventually atoned for our sins in the garden of gethsemane and was crucified for our sins on a cross.
+He lived an entire life with man and then atoned for our sins in the garden of gethsemane and was crucified for our sins on a cross.

-*The Great Apostasy and the Restoration*

-After Heavenly Father's son, Jesus Christ died, the apostles continued to preach the gospel for some time, but eventually due to wickedness and price, the church fell away, the doctrines and ordinances were changed or corrupted.
+After Heavenly Father's son, Jesus Christ died, the apostles continued to preach the gospel for a time, but eventually due to wickedness and price, the church fell away, the doctrines and ordinances were changed or corrupted.

 Isaiah 24:5 says,

 > 5 The earth also is defiled under the inhabitants thereof; because they have transgressed the laws, changed the ordinance, broken the everlasting covenant.

-So it is quite clear that men heeded the adversary and corrupted the doctrine that Jesus Christ taught in his mortal ministry.
+We learn that men heeded the adversary and corrupted the doctrine that Jesus Christ taught in his mortal ministry.

 For hundreds of years, the earth was in a period of apostasy, and Heavenly Father's gosple did was nowhere to be found in its fulness.